GCuser99/tbFileSysTools/README.md

 The class is a one-line delegation to the module for every member — same behaviour, same defaults.
 It uses FSO's argument names (`fileSpec`, `folderSpec`) so named arguments in ported code keep working.

 > **Note:** the class is deliberately named `FileSystemObject`, the same as Scripting's.
-In a project referencing both, qualify it — `tbFileSysTools.FileSystemObject` — or drop the Scripting Runtime reference.
+In a project referencing both, qualify it — `tbFileSysTools.FileSystemObject` — drop the Scripting Runtime reference, or move tbFileSysTools position in the References dialog ABOVE Scripting Runtime.

 ---